 February – Pomegranate

-Pomegranates are the few fruits in Korea where the vast majority are imported from abroad.
-Therefore, most of the pomegranates are imported into South Korea from the United States.
-South Korea choose the United States as its main supplier because the pomegranates produced there are more uniform and consistent in color, shape, and size.
+Pomegranates are the few fruits in Korea, most of which are imported from abroad.
+Therefore, most pomegranates are imported from the United States into South Korea.
+South Korea chose the United States as its main supplier because the pomegranates produced there are more uniform and consistent in color, shape, and size.
 Koreans love pomegranates because of their many health benefits.
 A soju brand in Korea even made a pomegranate soju!
-If you go to Korean department stores there will usually be an area where they sell fresh fruit juices, this is the best place to buy fresh pomegranate juice.
+If you go to Korean department stores, there will usually be an area where they sell fresh fruit juices; this is the best place to buy fresh pomegranate juice.

 March – Strawberries

 Korea has many strawberry farms where you can go do some strawberry picking.
 The best part is that you can take home 500g to 1kg of the strawberries you have picked.
-The peak strawberry season in Korea is in March and we would recommend you visit strawberry farms in Yangsu which is about 30 minutes outside of Seoul.
+The peak strawberry season in Korea is in March, and we would recommend you visit strawberry farms in Yangsu, which is about 30 minutes outside of Seoul.
 There you will be able to get the freshest strawberries in Korea.
-If you don’t want to travel then try to find local farmers that set up shops along the streets of Seoul selling only strawberries.
+If you don’t want to travel, try to find local farmers that set up shops along the streets of Seoul selling only strawberries.
 These will most likely be the freshest batch from local farms.

 April – Tomatoes

-Tomatoes in Korea can come in many colors from red to orange to even green.
-The size is similar to typical tomatoes but the taste is less tart and has a more grainy texture.
+Tomatoes in Korea can come in many colors, from red to orange to even green.
+The size is similar to typical tomatoes, but the taste is less tart and has a more grainy texture.
 Most Koreans use these tomatoes to make tomato juice.
-Now for westerners, this might sound a big gross but tomato juice in Korea is actually pretty good.
+For Westerners, this might sound a bit gross, but tomato juice in Korea is pretty good.
 They blend the tomatoes with water and a little sugar or honey.
 So it is nothing like a V8.

 May – Watermelon